-The measures taken to slow the coronavirus pandemic have effectively shut down swathes of the global economy, prompting the sharpest downturn in generations.
+The measures taken to slow the coronavirus pandemic effectively shut down swathes of the global economy, prompting the sharpest downturn in generations.

 Investors’ fears about the length and depth of this economic crisis led to the worst stockmarket fall since the global financial crisis.
 While many have since debated what type of recovery we should expect – U-shaped, V-shaped, or W-shaped – we think an important question can be overlooked: what will be the characteristics of the recovery?

 Take a look at our glossary for explanations of the investment terms used throughout this article.